Duck Dodgers (TV series): Voice cast

+Production

+Spike Brandt and Tony Cervone were both fans of the Daffy Duck short Duck Dodgers in the 24½th Century and spent six years trying to get the concept made as either a TV series or feature film until the two were given a production commitment.
+After a prime time Daffy Duck series Brandt and Cervone were developing with Paul Rugg described as The Larry Sanders Show meets Jack Benny failed to emerge from development hell, Brandt and Cervone moved on to Duck Dodgers and incorporated some of their unused concepts.

 Home media

 Warner Home Video released Duck Dodgers – The Complete First Season: Dark Side of the Duck to DVD on February 19, 2013, Duck Dodgers – The Complete Second Season: Deep Space Duck on July 23, 2013, and Duck Dodgers - The Complete Third Season on January 28, 2020.
-Unlike the previous 2 seasons released on DVD the 3rd was released on a DVD-R. The complete series will be released on Blu-ray on March 28, 2023.
-The Blu-ray set will also include the original 1953 short Duck Dodgers in the 24½th Century as a bonus feature.
+Unlike the previous 2 seasons released on DVD the 3rd was released on a DVD-R. The complete series was released on Blu-ray on March 28, 2023.
+The Blu-ray set also includes the original 1953 short Duck Dodgers in the 24½th Century as a bonus feature.